 - After the deadline, the REA organises an evaluation with independent specialists in the field.
 These experts check and evaluate each proposal against defined criteria.

-The ranking list of admissible projects is presented to the Advisory Groups’ for advice and to Coal and Steel Committee of Member States representatives for approval.
+The ranking list of admissible projects is presented to the Coal and Steel Committee of Member States representatives for approval.

 The European Commission adopts a decision on the successful projects that will be funded, within the available budget.